swseighman/Cassandra-Quarkus-Demo/README.md

 ```
 Add some data to the database:
 ```
-$ curl --header "Content-Type: application/json" --request POST --data '{"name":"apple","description":"red and tasty"}' http://localhost:8080/fruits
+$ http POST http://localhost:8080/fruits name="apple" description="red and tasty"
+HTTP/1.1 204 No Content
 ```
+**NOTE:** These examples use [http](https://httpie.io/) but of course, `curl` will work too.

-Then check to make certain it was posted:
+Then check to make certain it posted properly:
 ```
 $ http http://localhost:8080/fruits --body
 [